 Over the last month, FINRA issued guidance on anti-money laundering (AML) compliance and customer communications concerning departing registered representatives.
 FINRA also proposed a rule adding obligations to firms with a significant history of misconduct.
 In this article we take a closer look at these moves and the stepped-up expectations that flow from them.

 Compliance and Anti-Money Laundering

 Concerned with emerging areas of risk, particularly with respect to digital assets, FINRA published new AML guidance “to assist broker-dealers in complying with their existing obligations.”
 The new guidance highlights conditions under which brokers must monitor and report suspicious activities under a firm’s written AML compliance program, as required by FINRA Rule 3310.

-As noted in Bates’ recent Compliance Alert, circumstances that require the filing of reports include the detection and reporting of transactions by a broker-dealer that “involves or aggregates funds or other assets of at least $5,000, and the broker-dealer knows, suspects or has reason to suspect that the transaction” (i) contains funds from an illegal activity; (ii) is designed to evade regulations under the BSA; (iii) does not appear to have a "reasonable explanation;"; and (iv) might be facilitating criminal activity.
+As noted in Bates’ recent Compliance Alert, circumstances that require the filing of reports include the detection and reporting of transactions by a broker-dealer that “involves or aggregates funds or other assets of at least $5,000, and the broker-dealer knows, suspects or has reason to suspect that the transaction” (i) contains funds from an illegal activity; (ii) is designed to evade regulations under the BSA; (iii) does not appear to have a "reasonable explanation;" or (iv) might be facilitating criminal activity.
 Broker-dealers must report such activity by filing suspicious activity reports (SARs).

 The FINRA guidance enumerated examples of potential money laundering “red flags” for firms to consider incorporating in their compliance programs.
 FINRA highlighted these examples under various categories, including customer due diligence and interactions with customers, deposits of securities, securities trading, money movements, insurance products and other indicators of suspicious customer behavior.
 The sheer number of red flags—likely taken from examinations—should urge firms to review the myriad potential vulnerabilities in their existing compliance program.